-Congratulations to all of the graduate students who received scholarships and awards!
+Congratulations to all of the graduate students who received scholarships and awards for the Spring semester!

 Research Excellence Award – The award is to recognize graduate students for outstanding research accomplishments as documented in resulting theses and dissertations.
 The Research Excellence Program is administered by the Graduate College with additional support from the Graduate and Professional Student Senate.

 Anabelle Laurent - PhD Crop Production & Physiology with Fernando Miguez